-As deficient as our human faith in spiritual matters, it is still relevant because God’s work of salvation in man cannot be done without human participation.
+As deficient as our human faith in spiritual matters, it is still relevant because God’s work of salvation in humans cannot be done without human participation.
 Through God’s Tri-Personal nature as Father, Son, and Holy Spirit we saw in the 3 Ascents, He reveals Himself to be a Loving participatory God.
 So, the human faith enlists human participation within the Triune Life of God.
 That’s how He desires His Love to work with humans He made in His image.
 (Gen.1:26-27)

 So we use our limited human faith to believe and trust in the spiritually all-powerful faith of Jesus to change us in ways man’s faith can ever imagine or think of doing.
 This is what Paul makes clear in this passage to the Romans – “The righteousness of God which comes by the faith of Jesus to all and on all that believe (with their human faith).”
 (Rom.3:22, AKJV, italics mine for emphasis).

 As Jesus’ faith grows in our hearts and minds, we’ll find our ‘faith-scale’ begin to tip in favor of the faith of Jesus – our limited human faith will have less and less of a role and impact in matters of both the mortal and the divine realms.
 As John said succinctly, “He must increase, and I must decrease” (John 3:30).